Helping a child after a parent’s death

-- Keep an open channel of communication with the child.
+- Keeping an open channel of communication with the child.

-- Continue to talk about and share information about the parent’s life and death with the child.
+- Continuing to talk about and share information about the parent’s life and death with the child.

-- As the caregiver, try to remain emotionally healthy—if you need extra help, get it.
+- As the caregiver, trying to remain emotionally healthy yourself – if you need help, get it.

-- Work to be a loving family that sticks together and supports one another.
+- Working to be a loving family that sticks together and supports one another.

 As the child matures, their understanding of what happened to their parent – and to them – may change and deepen.
 They may have more questions, or ask questions that you’ve answered before.
 Keep answering the questions honestly, and check to find out how much the child understands.
 They may need more support from you to correct misperceptions from their younger years, and integrate this extra information at their new level of understanding.
 This probably will happen a number of times as they get older.